Effective Communication & Interpersonal Skills

 - Aspirational Behavior: Speaks in a poised, clear, efficient manner without relying on notes.
 Shows situational awareness by attending to timing as well as the understanding of the recipient with closed-loop communication.
 Is able to bridge communication barriers, even in challenging situations.

-- Phase 1 Benchmark: Demonstrates beginning skills in some difficult communications.
+- Phase 1 Benchmark: Demonstrates beginning skills in some challenging communications.
+Partially seeks to understand other points of view.

-- Phase 3 Benchmark: Exhibits effective strategies in difficult communications; bridges some barriers of moderate complexity.
+- Phase 3 Benchmark: Exhibits effective strategies for challenging communications; bridges some barriers of moderate complexity.
+Elicits and expresses understanding of other points of view.

-- Aspirational Behavior: Exhibits exemplary strategies in difficult communications in complex situations; avoids potential pitfalls; diffuses hostile conversations.
+- Aspirational Behavior: Exhibits exemplary strategies for challenging communications in complex situations; avoids potential pitfalls; diffuses hostile conversations.
+Elicits and expresses understanding of opposing points of view.